Sam Dreben

 Samuel Dreben (June 1, 1878 – March 15, 1925), sometimes misspelled "Drebben" or "Drebin", and known as "The Fighting Jew", was a highly decorated soldier in the US Army and a mercenary who fought in a variety of wars and revolutions.

 Early life

-He was born in Poltava, Russian Empire (now Ukraine).
+He was born in Poltava, Russian Empire (now Ukraine), on June 1, 1878.
 With prospects for a Jew in Czarist Russia exceedingly bleak, he ran away twice (once reaching Germany), before emigrating for good at the age of eighteen.
 He went first to Liverpool, where he worked as a dock hand, then to the United States, arriving in New York City in January 1899.